JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

   - A record for the domain pointing to the public IP of the Application Gateway
 6. Test the setup

-Let's next go through these steps in more detail.
+Let’s go through these steps next in more detail.

 ## 1. Create Entra ID App Registration